Tom Baruch: Formation 8

-Baruch was a Founding Partner of new VC fund capitalized at $448 million and based on globalization of innovation to Asia.
+Baruch was a founding partner of new VC fund capitalized at $448 million and based on globalization of innovation to Asia.
 The strategy included strong corporate collaborations leading to an investment focus at the intersection of IT with inefficient markets in energy, banking, finance, education, real estate, insurance and government.
-Served as a director in several portfolio companies including: Algal Scientific (food security); FORO Energy (novel high power lasers and fiber optic waveguides for application to oil and gas discovery and production); Grabit (robotics for industrial logistics and supply chain applications to manufacturing); Heliotrope (dynamic architectural windows for energy efficiency); and Taxon (microbial consortia for agriculture and energy industries, which was sold to DuPont in 2015 at a significant step up in 18 months), and also served as a mentor to Formation 8 fund personnel and portfolio company management.
+He was a director in several portfolio companies including: Algal Scientific (food security); FORO Energy (novel high power lasers and fiber optic waveguides for application to oil and gas discovery and production); Grabit (robotics for industrial logistics and supply chain applications to manufacturing); Heliotrope (dynamic architectural windows for energy efficiency); and Taxon (microbial consortia for agriculture and energy industries, which was sold to DuPont in 2015 at a significant step up in 18 months), and also was a mentor to Formation 8 fund personnel and portfolio company management.

-Baruch currently served as Partner Emeritus and strategy advisor to Formation 8.
+Baruch is partner emeritus and strategy advisor to Formation 8.